Road Construction & Maintenance

 On average, the Municipal District of Fairview No. 136's gravelling program applies approximately 100,000 tonnes of gravel every two years to the municipal gravel road network.
 Gravel is sourced from a combination of product crushed from two municipally owned and operated gravel pits and product purchased from private gravel suppliers.

-The Department of Public Works determines road gravelling priorities on an annual basis, within the limits of allocated budget funding.
-Priorities are determined considering road classification, traffic volume and type and the existing condition of the road.
+The Department of Public Works determines a gravelling plan on an annual basis, in accordance with Policy TRN29 - Gravelling Program and within the limits of allocated budget funding.

 Winter Maintenance